Clarkson Wright and Jakes Ltd Banner Image

 • A partnership agreement

-• A joint venture contract
+• Another form of joint venture contract

 We can set up the required structure on your behalf, including (in the case of a limited company or limited liability partnership) registering it with Companies House as appropriate.